paritytech/polkadot-introspector/README.md

 It is mandatory to specify which `Runtime` the build will target.
 Currently, the tools can only build for a single runtime version by enabling one of the following features:

-- `rococo` - for Rococo and Versi test networks
+- `rococo` - for Rococo test networks
+- `westend` - for Westend test networks
 - `kusama` - for Kusama production networks
 - `polkadot` - for Polkadot production networks